 You would receive remote research support from the Slavic Reference Service (SRS) and access to the University of Illinois Library’s digital resources all summer as well as an invitation to join us virtually for our programming.
 If you are a US citizen, you are eligible to apply for a competitive virtual research stipend of $500 in support of your work.

 - When can I participate in the program?

-- How are Title VIII Research Awards awarded?
+- How is Title VIII funding awarded?

 - What kind of funding is available?

 US citizens who are applying to the SRL are eligible for funding from the Title VIII program (Title VIII Research Award).
 We will offer awards for both in-person and virtual associateships.
 Successful applications for the in-person associateship award will receive a stipend in support of their work ($1000), travel support of up to $500 for round-trip travel to Urbana-Champaign, and 9 nights of on-campus housing at the shared rate.
 Successful applications for the virtual associateship award will receive a research stipend of $500 in support of their work.

 - Can I access any of the resources after my time at the SRL?

 Yes!
 The Slavic Reference Service librarians are very adept at loaning circulating items through Inter-Library Loan (ILL) and assisting you with any follow-up research requests.
 The SRS is committed to supporting REEES scholars year-round.